 Frittatas were once my culinary nemesis.
 Everyone else seemed to think they were so easy-peasy, but mine always turned out dry or bland or unappetizing for one reason or another.
 Through trial and error, I learned some nifty tricks and gradually refined my technique.
 Almost without realizing it, frittatas became a regular visitor to my weeknight meal rotation.

 In retrospect, I think I was making frittatas out to be more complicated than they actually are.
 There's not really a "right" way to make them.
 The method I describe here is what consistently works for me, but I have no doubt that you will make tweaks of your own once you head into the kitchen.
-I do recommend a cast-iron or oven-safe non-stick skillet, however.
-Stainless steel pans will work, but you'll need extra oil to make sure the eggs don't stick to the pan.

-How to Make a Frittata
+How To Make a Frittata

 What You Need

 large eggs, enough to cover the ingredients

 kosher salt, divided

 4 slices (8 ounces)

 fresh baby spinach